lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * In the ACK format to have a length for Rule-ID + T + W bit into a complete number of byte to do optimization more easily

+* The technology documents will describe if Rule ID is constrained by any alignment

 And the following parameters need to be addressed in another document but not forcely in the technology-specific one:

 * The way the contexts are provisioning